 Assessment at Well Green Primary School

-There will still be statutory national assessments at the end of each Key Stage (in Year 2 and Year 6) and a phonics check near the end of Year 1 (and re-test for children in Year 2 if they do not pass in Year 1).
-However, these tests will be more challenging in line with the new curriculum which sets higher expectations in each year group than it did previously.
-The new tests will now report a precise scaled score, where 100 is the expected standard of the test.
+There are statutory national assessments at the end of each Key Stage (in Year 2 and Year 6) and a phonics check near the end of Year 1 (and a re-test for children in Year 2 if they do not pass in Year 1).
+These tests are challenging in line with the curriculum objectives which set high expectations of the children in each year group.
+The tests report a precise scaled score, where 100 is the expected standard of the test.
 A scaled score of 110 or more on these tests is regarded as working at greater depth.

-In school, with the removal of levels, we have devised a 4-step system to assess a child’s progress within each year group against their end of year expectations.
-The new language is as follows:
+In school, we have a 5 band system to assess a child’s progress within each year group against their end of year expectations.
+The language used is as follows:

-To help you to understand what the new expectations are for reading, writing, GPS (grammar, punctuation and spelling) and mathematics in each year group, please find copies of the school leaflets containing these below.
+To help you to understand what the expectations are for reading, writing, GPS (grammar, punctuation and spelling) and mathematics in each year group, please find copies of the school leaflets containing these below.